berkeley-scf/tutorial-databases/db-management.md

 `swap` is essentially the reverse of disk caching.
 It is disk space that is used for memory when the machine runs out of physical memory.
-You never want your machine to be using swap for memory because your jobs will slow to a crawl.
+You never want your machine to be using swap for memory, because your jobs will slow to a crawl.
 Here the swap line in both free and top shows 8 GB swap space, with very little in use, as desired.